DiamondSpin

 • Read the DiamondSpin API generated by javadoc

-DSTour 1 shows a simple frame in a spinnable/rotatable environement [source], [screenshot], [project 1.2MB] [JNLP Jogl]
+DSTour 1 shows a simple frame in a spinnable/rotatable environement.
+ONLY THIS EXAMPLE USES A PURE JAVA GRAPHIC ENGINE (NO OPENGL) [source], [screenshot], [project 1.2MB] [JNLP Jogl]

 DSTour 2 shows the different behaviors of the view where framed document lay on [source], [screenshot], [project 1.4MB]